AgyLuczak/MUM-S-TO-DO-LIST/TESTING.md

 - [W3C Markup Validator](https://validator.w3.org/)

 I used W3C Validator to test all HTML pages.
-Initially, the validator showed a few unclosed or stray tags and a nesting issue with a paragraph under <h5> tag on a landing page.
+Initially, the validator showed a few unclosed or stray tags and a nesting issue with a paragraph under the `<h5>` tag on a landing page.
 The remaining errors are a result of using a Jinja template.

 | PAGE  | SCREENSHOTS  |